sumzulfikar/Console-Finances/README.md

 ## Tests

-Acceptance Criteria met and comparing the expected results from starter Read me for the challenge.
+Acceptance Criteria met and comparing the expected results from starter Readme for the challenge.